 Cons: No way to stow hood away, a bit too snug for layering beneath.

-The Houdini's best attributes are its incredibly light weight and super small packed size.
+The Houdini's best attributes are its incredibly lightweight and super small packed size.
 It also features one of the best DWR coatings that we tested, giving the confidence to go super light knowing that this jacket will keep you dry in all but the worst of downpours.
-It is the third highest ranked wind jacket in this review, and although it is a great product, is not nearly as solid as the Rab Windveil Jacket, which shares many of the Houdini's strengths.
-We liked this jacket better for climbing simply because of the fact that hanging on the back of the harness, the Rab jacket's mesh stuff sack seems very vulnerable to tearing and abrading against the rock, whereas the Houdini's does not.
+We liked this jacket better for climbing simply because of the fact that hanging on the back of the harness, it can take a beating against the rock, unlike some other models.

 Breathability and Venting

 For a jacket that is so tightly woven, the Houdini is surprisingly breathable.
 We found it to be about average amongst the test group, but certainly better than the fully waterproof/breathable Patagonia Alpine Houdini.
 One thing that we were a bit disappointed about was the lack of venting capabilities.
 With no pockets and no underarm venting, there is really no way for trapped air to escape except through the fabric itself.
-The front zipper is the primary venting tool, but for a running specific jacket, as Patagonia purports this one to be, it would be nice if it also included the chest button that both the Rab Windveil Jacket and the Salomon Fast Wing Hoodie feature.
+The front zipper is the primary venting tool, but for a running specific jacket, as Patagonia purports this one to be, it would be nice if it also included the chest button that the Salomon Fast Wing Hoodie features.
 We awarded this jacket seven out of 10 points for Breathability and Venting.